system76/docs/_articles/containers.md

 Ubuntu : <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>T</kbd>

-Then install the software with this command in the terminal.
+Install the software with this command in the terminal.

 ```
 sudo apt install lxd lxd-client